shapawar/Compu_NestTemplate/docs/scaffolding.md

 ### default.middleware.ts
 * This file is used for bind the value to api response data and execute before processing any data/method.

+## ping:
+* This directory includes ping route and that will be usefull for app health check

+## Service
+ * Whole application service provided files are contains in this directory

+### app.service.ts
+* Metadata task object is createed here using mehods and bind into response object metadata.

-### error.middleware.ts
+### error.service.ts
 * This file is used for handling custom error and system error generated  from throw out whole application.

-### logger.middleware.ts
+### logger.service.ts
 * This file is used for configuring all logger functionality that are used for prints log in console as well as write error logs into log file

-## ping:
-* This directory includes ping route and that will be usefull for app health check

 ## views
  * This directory contains all users view files.